MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 ## UX Guidelines and best practices

 ### Target sizes
-  To be easily accessible, head-gaze and dwell targets need to be large enough to comforatably target, and hold one's head stabily on the target for the prescribed time.
-We reccomend a minimum target size of 2 degrees to achieve the most comfortable experience.
+  To be easily accessible, head-gaze and dwell targets need to be large enough to comfortably look at, and hold one's head stable on the target for the prescribed time.
+We recommend a minimum target size of 2 degrees to achieve the most comfortable experience.

 ### Visual feedback